DHBW-TINF24F/Team4-Semantic-Wikibase/PROJECT/SAS.md

 # 4 onceptual Framework
-### 4.1 System Context
+### 4.1 System Contex
-The integrated system has two principal subsystems:
+The system consists two subsystems:
-1. AAS Repository Subsystem and AAS Connect Backend Service:
+1. AAS Repository Subsystem
-- Neo4j graph database
-- Backend service exposing OpenAPI/REST and GraphQL endpoints.
-- BaSyx Web UI integrated
-- Docker Compose depolyment (docker-compose.yml from repo)
+- Unchanged AAS Connect Backend Service (Nei4j, REST/GraphQL BaSyx UI, Docker compose/Podman)
+- Stores AAS artifacts only, no semantic data is persisted here.

-2. Semantic Registry Subsystem
+2. Semantic Registry Subsystem (Wikibase)
-- Wikibase instance or standalone Wikibase
+- Stand-alone Wikibase instance (MediaWiki and Wikibase extension)
-- REST facade delivering IEC61360 formatted response per concept
-- Admin UI for community editing and governance.
+- Acts as the single source of truth for all Concept Descriptions
+- Provides REST and SPARQL APIs for import/export of CD data.
+- No duplication of data from AAS repository.
+The AAS backend queries this service when resolving semantic references.

-Integration Layers:
+Integration Layer:
-- API Gateway, provides Get /semantic/{id}?lang=de returning IEC61360 JSON.
-Handels rewrite rules for pretty URIs and proxies request to Wikibase SPARQL or RDF store.
-- Sync/Mapping Services, background jobs or API endpoints for mapping external IEC/ECLASS entries into Wiki itemns and for periodic synchronization from AAS repository to Wikibase.

-External system: AASX Explorer, third-party IEC/ECLASS sources.
+Semantic API Gateway (Facade) in front of Wikibase:
+- Implements AAS-conform endpoints (for example GET /semantic /{id]lang=de)
+- Translates between Wikibase RDF model and IEC 61360 JSON used by AAS
+- Allows optional POST/PUT for importing or exporting CDs between AAS clients an Wikibase
+- No presistant storage, only transforming and routing

+External Systems:
+- AASX Explorer
+- ECLASS/IEC registries
+- Catena-X Semantic Hub

 ### 4.2 Identification of Stakeholders and Concerns